-Brian Persico makes furniture and functional objects out of his Catskills studio, each piece is one of a kind and carefully made by hand.
-Inspired by natural materials and informed by craft throughout history, he is known for creating simple and functional pieces that will last.
+Brian Persico is an American furniture designer.
+He makes furniture and a small line of functional objects from his studio in the Catskills where he lives with his wife and frequent collaborator Hannah Haworth.
+Inspired by natural materials and informed by craft throughout history, each piece is one of a kind and carefully made by hand - he is known for creating simple and functional work that will last.

 "I design furniture and a small line of functional objects from my studio in the Catskills, very close to where I grew up.
 My greatest inspiration comes from handmade vernacular tools and objects, especially those made in places/times when these pieces were used every day and often as a means for survival.
 I am also committed to using only natural materials and the wood I use is often from less than 20 miles of my home.
 Beyond the wood, metal hardware and more tangible materials; my finishes and glues are also made with natural ingredients - many of them recreated according to recipes I've discovered from times before most of the toxic chemicals available today were available, some even as far back as the 16th Century.